-VA certifications are done online using VA Once, which is the online equivalent of VA Form 22-1999 (Exhibit 12L).
+VA certifications are done online using VA Once, which is the online equivalent of VA Form 22-1999.

-The person signing any forms for the Seminary must be authorized by the Dept. of VA as a Certifying Official.
-To change who is allowed to be a certifying official, the Seminary must submit a form 22-8794 (Exhibit 12J).
+The staff person signing any forms for the Seminary must be authorized by the Dept. of VA as a School Certifying Official.
+To change who is allowed to be a certifying official, the Seminary must submit a form 22-8794.